Preparing for a Smooth Recovery From Plastic Surgery

 Dr. Buford’s method “is very similar to athletes preparing for a competition in that patients need to get their bodies as optimized as possible from a nutritional standpoint and they also need to recover.”
 Getting your head in the game ahead of surgery will really pay off once you enter the healing period.
 This means not only researching procedure-specific requirements but also adjusting your lifestyle as a whole, starting around three to four weeks prior to surgery.
 One of the most important lifestyle changes to make as early as possible is to stop smoking.
 If you think you may struggle with this, discuss options with your physician as they will have resources to help with the cessation.

-Ideally your practitioner will discuss pre-surgery dietary recommendations with you, however, as it is not a traditional topic to cover during consultation you should also prepare questions to ask the doctor.
-Dr. Buford has explained, "there is a slow but upward change in attitude with more medical schools adopting programs aimed at teaching young physicians about the importance of proper nutrition," which is translating into better patient education.
+Ideally, your practitioner will discuss pre-surgery dietary recommendations with you, however, as it is not a traditional topic to cover during consultation so you should also prepare questions to ask the doctor.
+Dr. Buford has explained, "there is a slow but upward change in attitude with more medical schools adopting programs aimed at teaching young physicians about the importance of proper nutrition," which translates into better patient education.
 You will need to be in optimal physical and mental shape in order to bounce back from surgery as quickly as possible.
 Most surgeons will require you to pass a physical exam prior to the procedure.
 During this consultation, inquire if your physician has any specific recommendations regarding medication or any supplements that you are taking or planning to take prior to your surgery.

 Three weeks before your surgery date, you should start adjusting your diet to be eating more fruits and vegetables.
 To get the optimal amount, you can juice or blend them to make it easier and more convenient to consume.
 In addition to eating larger quantities of fruits and vegetables, you should also be increasing your protein intake (can be animal or non-animal protein).

 There are also specific foods you should avoid.
 For example, it is commonly recommended that patients avoid foods rich in salicylates.
 Salicylate is a naturally occurring chemical that is the base of aspirin medications and acts as a blood thinner.
-Common foods that are high in salicylates, and should be avoided prior to surgery, include:
+Common foods that are high in salicylates and should be avoided prior to surgery, include:

 - Vegetables: gherkins, peppers, radish, broccoli, eggplant